 With a median salary of $92,000, there were 100,000 Information Security Analysts in 2016.
 By 2026, this number is expected to grow by 29% to 128,500 positions.

 Operations Research Analyst

-However, it’s important to note, while this field is experiencing a lot of growth and is one of the fastest growing jobs, it does have less positions available than the previous fields listed.
+However, it’s important to note, while this field is experiencing a lot of growth and is one of the fastest-growing jobs, it does have fewer positions available than the previous fields listed.
 In 2016, there were 23,600 positions.
 It’s projected to have 28,900 by 2026, which is a 23% growth rate.
 The median salary is just over $100,000.

 These are only four positions in the United States that are growing faster than other industries.
 If you’re concerned about finding a position after college, a great place to start is by doing research into projected openings and market health.
 If you’d like to see more of the jobs that are projected to grow and see the education they require, you can see that here.

 If you’re interested in one of these careers, use College Raptor’s free match tool to find the colleges/universities that have well-known programs for relevant majors!